 -

-Lovesac Sactionals: modular flexibility and easier layout changes
+Lovesac Sactionals: more modular flexibility and easier layout changes

 -

-RH Cloud Modular: ultra-plush lounging with a different, softer silhouette
+RH Cloud Modular: ultra-plush lounging with a softer silhouette closer to the classic cloud couch

 -

-Crate & Barrel Lounge Deep: deep comfort with more everyday-room sizing options
+Crate & Barrel Lounge Deep: deep comfort with more everyday-room sizing options, especially if you are cross-shopping the broader all sofa reviews

 Pro Tips for Float Sofa